theshaggydev/unto-deepest-depths-shader/README.md

 # Unto Deepest Depths Shader
 This is the shader code used for [Unto Deepest Depths](https://store.steampowered.com/app/3106600/?utm_source=github), provided with a sample application so you can play around with the parameters.
+It has been tested with Godot 4.2.

 ## Usage
 To use the shader in your own project: